TV5 (Philippine TV network): Early years (1960–1986)

-Return and growth (1992–2003)
+Return and growth (1986–2003)

+After the People Power Revolution in 1986, Chino Roces advocated for the network's reinstatement with President Corazon Cojuangco-Aquino.
+Following Roces' death in 1988, his son Edgardo Roces along with Edward Tan took over efforts to revive the network.
+Tan and Roces secured approval from the Securities and Exchange Commission to increase capitalization.
+Soon after, they received a permit to operate from the National Telecommunications Commission (NTC).
 In 1990, ABC completed construction of its studio complex and transmitter tower in Barangay San Bartolome, Novaliches, Quezon City.
 Test broadcasts began later that year, featuring Japanese documentaries.

-On February 21, 1992, the network officially returned to the air as the Associated Broadcasting Company (ABC).
-The flagship station adopted the call sign DWET-TV, and the corporate name became Associated Broadcasting Company, using the initial "C" instead of "Corporation" as the corporate initial.
-The change reflected the new management of the revived network.
+On February 21, 1992, the network returned to the air.
+The flagship station adopted the call sign DWET-TV under a new corporate entity as ABC Development Corporation, with Associated Broadcasting Company adopted as on-air and trade name, a nod to its pre-martial law incarnation.

-Early in the network's revival, it expanded to Cebu, Davao, Baguio, Naga, Zamboanga, Cagayan de Oro, and General Santos through investments in equipment and facilities.
+Early in the network's revival, it expanded to Cebu, Davao, Baguio, Naga, Bacolod, Zamboanga, Cagayan de Oro, and General Santos.
 By the end of 1993, the network ranked third in ratings, with two more stations planned in 1994 ahead of its satellite broadcast launch.

+In the 1990s, ABC aired a public service announcement titled Dial His Mother's Number daily at 6:00 pm, before the station ID and, on weekdays, the news program Balitang-Balita.
+It ran until 2004, after Antonio "Tonyboy" Cojuangco purchased the network and became its CEO.

 On February 4, 1994, ABC launched nationwide satellite broadcasting.
-The network experienced rapid growth and earned a reputation as "The Fastest Growing Network" under the network's Chief Operating Officer Tina Monzon-Palma.
+The network experienced rapid growth under Chief Operating Officer Tina Monzon-Palma.
 On December 9, 1994, ABC obtained a 25-year legislative franchise through Republic Act No. 7831, which authorized the network to establish and operate television and radio stations countrywide.

+In 1998, ABC began airing Three Minutes a Day with Father James Reuter, SJ, a short daily gospel reflection produced by the Family Rosary Crusade that aired from Monday to Saturday.
+It aired until ABC's final sign-off on August 8, 2008, the day before the network relaunched as TV5.

-In 2001, ABC started producing local versions of popular game shows, including The Price Is Right (hosted by Dawn Zulueta, later acquired by ABS-CBN), Wheel of Fortune (hosted by Rustom Padilla, later acquired by ABS-CBN), and Family Feud (hosted by Ogie Alcasid, later acquired by GMA Network, then by ABS-CBN, and eventually returned to GMA).
-The move came during a period of game show popularity among Philippine networks, influenced by the success of Intercontinental Broadcasting Corporation's Philippine editions of Who Wants to Be a Millionaire? (hosted by Christopher de Leon, later transferred to TV5 and hosted by Vic Sotto) and The Weakest Link (hosted by Edu Manzano).
+In 2001, ABC started producing local versions of popular game shows, including The Price Is Right (hosted by Dawn Zulueta), Wheel of Fortune (hosted by Rustom Padilla), and Family Feud (hosted by Ogie Alcasid).
+The move came during a period of game show popularity among Philippine networks.

+In 2001, ABC began airing a daily 3 o'clock Prayer from the Archdiocesan Shrine of the Divine Mercy in Mandaluyong.
+The segment also ended with ABC's farewell broadcast on August 8, 2008.